thelostt/gta3sc/README.md

 It's very experimental at the moment and works only for GTA III and GTA Vice City, though it is able to compile lots of scripts, including the ones [War Drum Studios](http://gta.wikia.com/wiki/War_Drum_Studios) left on the GTA III 10th Anniversary release.

+Due to its design, it can also be used as a framework for working with SCM data.
+See the README.md in the [src directory](src) for a technical overview.
+There's also a experimental Dynamic Recompiler in the [dynarec-x86](https://github.com/thelink2012/gta3sc/tree/dynarec-x86) branch.

 ## Building

 Windows (MSVC) and Linux (GCC/Clang) are currently supported, but you need the latest compiler toolchain of your platform due to the use of C++17.